Date of Service: 1918 – 1941

 1930: Begins service as Keeper at Seven Foot Knoll Lighthouse (Maryland).
 His beginning salary was $1,620 per year.

-1933: Rescues six-man crew from sinking tugboat Point Breeze on August 20 with assistance from son, Thomas Earl.
+1933: Rescues six-man crew from sinking tugboat Point Breeze on August 20th, with assistance from his son Thomas Earl.
 Five crew members survive.

-1936: On January 4, Keeper Steinhise receives Congressional Silver Lifesaving Medal and letter of citation for rescue at Seven Foot Knoll at Lighthouse District in Baltimore.
+1936: On January 4, Keeper Steinhise receives the Silver Lifesaving Medal and letter of citation for rescue at Seven Foot Knoll at Lighthouse District in Baltimore from the Secretary of Commerce.
+The Lighthouse Service was in the Dept of Commerce at the time.
 His wife Ada passes away on February 20th.

 1941: Retires from U.S. Lighthouse Service.